 Automobile manufacturers are adding aluminum components to automobile and light truck bodies.
-When aluminum is conversion coated in a zinc phosphating process in automobile assembly plants, the resulting wastewater treatment sludge must be managed as EPA hazardous waste F019.
+When aluminum is conversion coated in a zinc phosphating process, the resulting wastewater treatment sludge must be managed as EPA hazardous waste F019.
 F019 wastes generated at other auto assembly plants using the same zinc phosphating and wastewater treatment processes have been shown to be nonhazardous.